ACK72/PlayBridge/README.md

 ## Limitations

 - The deployed build files are targeting Korean servers and windows.
 (Modify the TITLE constant in the source file with the name of the window you want to apply)
-- Of the special keys, only ESC supports current input.
+- Of the special keys, currently, only ESC key input supported.
 This may be updated in the future.
-- (Arknights & MAA only) All features are currently working, but due to differences in in-game graphics between Android and Google Play Games Beta, MAA may not work smoothly.
+- (Arknights & MAA only) All features are currently working, but due to differences in in-game graphics between Android and Google Play Games Beta, MAA may not work smoothly in certain situations.